Breast Augmentation in Albany NY

 It is important to discuss any future pregnancy plans with Dr. Barach before moving forward with your procedure.

-Your procedure will generally take approximately one-and-a-half hours to complete and is performed under general anesthesia in the safe environment of the hospital’s operating room suite.
-Dr. Barach will place the implant in a pocket created under your breast tissue or underneath your chest muscle.
+Breast augmentation surgery generally takes about 1 ½ hours to complete and is performed under general anesthesia, in the safe environment of the hospital’s operating room suite.
+Dr. Barach places the implant in a pocket created under your breast tissue or underneath your chest muscle.
 After a recovery period of an hour or two, you can go home wearing a sports bra, returning one week later for removal of your sutures.
 It is important to follow Dr. Barach’s breast augmentation after-care instructions carefully to ensure proper healing.

 Frequently Asked Questions